Sourdough Christmas Tree Cakes (Inspired by Little Debbie)

 Cut the Cake

-Set the excess cake aside (you can use this for another recipe like cake pops, or you can cut it up and save it or freeze it for later).
+Set excess cake aside (you can use this for another recipe like cake pops, or you can cut it up and save it or freeze it for later).

 Assemble and Decorate